Configuration

 class KarafkaApp < Karafka::App

-# Once everything is loaded and done, assign Karafka app logger as a MyComponent logger
+# Once everything is configured and done, assign Karafka app logger as a MyComponent logger

 # @note This example does not use config details, but you can use all the config values